cos485/cos485.github.io/_posts/2023-01-29-using-colaboratory.md

 ## Troubleshooting
 * Make sure you toolbar says CONNECTED, so you can execute your code.
-* Message one of the TAs or post to Piazza if you run into any problems.
+* Message one of the TAs or post to Ed discussion if you run into any problems.